Industry News

 Jane W. who asked CK to initialise her second name citing privacy concerns has rented two apartments in Nairobi’s Lang’ata estate and listed them on Airbnb.

-She has been making a tidy profit until end of March when the coronavirus outbreak in Kenya silenced the sound of her guests’ wheeled suitcases.
+She has been making a tidy profit until the end of March when the coronavirus outbreak in Kenya silenced the sound of her guests’ wheeled suitcases.

 “The demand collapsed abruptly,” laments Jane, 26, a local Airbnb host since February 2018.